feayre-jnx/T5-Arcs/README.md

 Clone the repository to the local environment or in the codes-box when using docker container

 ## Implementation
 There are 3 kinds of T5 implementation done in this repo.
+Each has different way of preparing the data for variety.

 **1. Question Answering Task**